forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ##### Humid Indoor Air
 The indoor air is humid if the outdoor air is humid and no air-conditioners (or dehumidifiers)are used.
-* There have been increases in Covid deaths in settings where humid indoor is possible due to humid and warm outside air, but mostly in regions where air-conditioners are frequently used (e.g. Large cities in Brazil nearly year round, Cities in Southern US summer 2020).
+* There have been increases in Covid deaths in settings where humid indoor is possible due to humid and warm outside air, but mostly in regions where air-conditioners are frequently used (e.g. Large cities in Northern Brazil nearly year round, South Brazil in Summer, Cities in Southern US summer 2020, Tourism Regions in Southern India Gao).
+Gao
-* In regions where AC are less prevalent and the air keeps humidity indoors combined with dense living conditions (e.g. Indonesia, Lagos in Nigeria, suburbs of coastal India): High prevalence of Covid-19 has been detected but mainly mild cases with very low fatality rates.
+* In regions where AC are less prevalent and the air keeps humidity indoors combined with dense living conditions (e.g. Indonesia, Lagos in Nigeria, large cities (e.g. Mumbai) of coastal India): High prevalence of Covid-19 has been detected but mainly mild cases with very low fatality rates.

 #### Interpretations of Air Humidity
 Air humidity is relevant in theory since: